Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 This plugin provides you a shortcode to generate a customizable PayPal payment button that allows a customer to pay for an item instantly via a popup using the PayPal's Express Checkout API/Gateway.
 The checkout process is quick and easy.

 The full checkout takes place in a payment popup window and the customer never leaves your site.
+It creates a fast and elegant checkout experience.

 This is ideal for selling a product or service via PayPal.

+There is also an option for WooCommerce.
+So you can use this plugin to add PayPal Express Checkout gateway to WooCommerce.

-This plugin also works with PayPal's Pay in 4 feature (Buy Now, Pay Later).
-It lets your customers pay later in 4 installments via PayPal.
+This plugin works with PayPal's Pay in 4 (Buy Now, Pay Later) feature also.
+It lets your customers pay later in 4 installments.

-View configuration and usage details on the [WP Express Checkout](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) plugin's documentation page
+View configuration and usage details on the [WP Express Checkout](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) plugin's documentation page.

 = Checkout Demonstration =